January in New York State, USA

 Excursions

 As part of your program, you’ll enjoy an excursion to bustling New York City (NYC).
-This 2-day/1-night adventure encompasses shared accommodation for one night, round-trip transportation to and from NYC, a group dinner, breakfast, and an additional cultural activity such as a live show or scenic water cruise along the Hudson River.
+This 3-day/2-night adventure encompasses shared accommodation for two nights, round-trip transportation to and from NYC, a group dinner, breakfast, and an additional cultural activity such as a live show or scenic water cruise along the Hudson River.
 The cultural activities on this excursion tend to change from year to year.
 You will also have some free time to explore the city at your own pace.

 Additionally, Hartwick College offers a cultural activities calendar for each program.
 This schedule is thoughtfully crafted in collaboration with the Hartwick College Student Experience Office, Hartwick Student Ambassadors, and International Clubs.
 These activities change each year, are optional and come with a fee, which is usually quite reasonable and caters for a student budget.
 Don’t forget to explore locally!
 Within a convenient 10-minute walking distance from campus, Oneonta, New York, boasts a charming Main Street adorned with local shops and restaurants for you to explore.